Keeping our Sanity Requires Discernment

 I once saw this graffiti: "If you hate being alone, other people must find you boring too."

-We would never be lonely if we realize God is our constant companion by virtue of our soul.
+We would never be lonely if we realized God is our constant companion by virtue of our soul.

 The Illuminati Satanists have made "God" a dirty word.
 They closed our minds to God but He cannot be evaded.
-He is Reality: Truth, Goodness, Justice, Love, Beauty, things we all crave because they are inherent in our spiritual nature.
+He is Reality: Truth, Goodness, Justice, Love, Beauty, Bliss, things we all crave because they are inherent in our spiritual nature.
+How can "atheists" deny God when He is spiritual ideals.
+Can they deny the existence of spiritual ideals?

-Imagine our soul is the light emanating from a slide projector.
+Imagine the soul is light emanating from a slide projector.
 The slides are our thoughts.
 These slides are provided by entertainment and the mass media.
 We see a thought-slide of a steak, we salivate.
-See a sexy person and "we" feel lust.
+A sexy person and "we" feel lust.
 We see a stock going up and "we" feel another kind of lust- greed.

 The Illuminati is adept at providing an endless supply of these diversions.
 We are bombarded with images of nubile young women selling everything.
 The Illuminati are constantly pushing sex in our face, a form of spiritual control.
-Our friends are usually controlled by the same thought-slides and demand conformity from us.
+Society is controlled by the same thought-slides and demands conformity from us.

 Our real identity is not the mind or its thought-slides.
 It is the light.
 By keeping our minds still (blank), or thinking positive or even pious thoughts, we can experience the light which we really seek- immanent truth, beauty, goodness, and love.